subframe7536/kysely-sqlite-tools/packages/plugin-serialize/README.md

 THIS PLUGIN SHOULD BE PLACED AT THE END OF PLUGINS ARRAY

-default serializer / deserializer is for SQLite
+default serializer / deserializer is built for SQLite

 rules: